Benefits of Using a Water Softener

 When you have hard water, you have to use extra soap for a satisfactory lather.
 The minerals in hard water react with soap.
 This forms a scum on showers.

 With soft water, you won’t need to use as much time cleaning to remove soap scum.
-You’ll also use less cleaning supplies.
+You’ll also use less detergent.